aicollectiveng/Nigeria-AI-Repository/README.md

   - [Nigeria National AI Trust](https://techafricanews.com/2025/02/05/nigeria-advances-ai-and-connectivity-with-two-major-government-initiatives/) - The world's first government-backed trust dedicated to AI, designed to mobilize resources, guide development, and ensure ethical oversight of AI’s national impact.
   - [Digital Inclusion and Universal Communication Access Project](https://techafricanews.com/2025/02/05/nigeria-advances-ai-and-connectivity-with-two-major-government-initiatives/) - Federal initiative expanding broadband and digital infrastructure to unserved and underserved areas, laying essential groundwork for equitable AI access and innovation.
   - [Data Science Nigeria's Arewa Ladies for Tech](https://datasciencenigeria.org/arewa/) - An initiative empowering young women in Northern Nigeria with digital skills, mentorship, and opportunities in technology and data science.
+  - [Nigeria AI Scaling Hub (NAISH) — Official Launch & SAID Challenge](https://punchng.com/fg-unveils-ai-scaling-hub-7-5m-fund-for-public-sector-innovation/) - Formally inaugurated on 26 June 2026 with a $7.5m, three-year Gates Foundation commitment.
+Hosted by Lagos Business School, Pan-Atlantic University, it provides local AI compute and pairs mature Nigerian AI solutions with government agencies through the Scaling AI for Development (SAID) Challenge (apply: naish.lbs.edu.ng).
+  - [Nigeria AI Collective — Open GPU Compute Access Program](https://bit.ly/AIComputeSupport) - The Collective's own program offering researchers, startups and AI communities access to GPU compute, model-training support, fine-tuning assistance and mentorship, with the opportunity to showcase work at the AI Summit in October 2026.
+  - [CJID AI Advocacy Project & AI Community of Practice](https://thecjid.org/call-for-applications-ai-for-civil-society-workshop/) - A Centre for Journalism Innovation and Development (CJID) initiative under the Collective's CSOs Community of Practice, advancing public understanding of AI and inclusion of women, youth, rural communities and persons with disabilities in AI conversations.
+  - [FactCheckAfrica Digital Democracy Suite](https://iafrica.com/) - Launched 7 May 2026: civic AI tools comprising KedereAI (a plain-language government accountability platform), GovQuest (scenario-based civic games) and The Power Deck (offline civic flashcards), built ahead of Nigeria's 2027 elections with support from the Ford and MacArthur Foundations.
+  - [AI University Innovation Pod (UniPod) at UNILAG](https://www.undp.org/nigeria/press-releases/nigeria-flags-ai-unipod-university-lagos-nationwide-unipod-rollout-begins) - Flagged off 7 April 2026 by VP Kashim Shettima; a Federal Government–UNDP–TETFund partnership turning universities into AI production and enterprise hubs, with eight universities in the first cohort and plans to scale to 50+ nationwide.
+  - [Renewed Hope–NITDA Innovation Hub at OAU](https://oauife.edu.ng/) - Commissioned 8 June 2026 at Obafemi Awolowo University, Ile-Ife; houses labs for AI, robotics, additive manufacturing and IoT, joining University of Nigeria Nsukka and Ahmadu Bello University as federally backed university innovation hubs.

 * ###  Global Collaboration Partnerships